Based on the open-source RFID emulator ChameleonMini: https://github.com/emsec/

 WARNING: The Ubertooth One is test equipment for Bluetooth systems.
 It has not been tested for compliance with regulations governing transmission of radio signals.
 You are responsible for using your Ubertooth One legally.

 The USB Armory Kit from Inverse Path is an open source hardware design, implementing a flash drive sized computer.
 The kit Includes a USB Armory, Enclosure and Host Adapter.
-The USB Armory Kit can be purchased with an SD Card + Adapter with Debian installed on it.
-With the SD Card it is an out of the box ready solution.
+The USB Armory Kit can be purchased with or without an SD Card.
+The SD Card is pre-loaded with Debian and can simplify the process of getting started with the device.

 The compact USB powered device provides a platform for developing and running a variety of applications.

 The security features of the USB Armory System on a Chip (SoC), combined with the openness of the board design, empower developers and users with a fully customizable USB trusted device for open and innovative personal security applications.

 The hardware design features the Freescale i.MX53 processor, supporting advanced security features such as secure boot and ARM® TrustZone®.

 The USB armory hardware is supported by standard software environments and requires very little customization effort.
 In fact vanilla Linux kernels and standard distributions run seamlessly on the tiny USB armory board.

 The USB armory board has been created by Inverse Path to support the development of a variety of security applications.

 The capability of emulating arbitrary USB devices in combination with the i.MX53 SoC speed, the security features and the flexible and fully customizable operating environment, makes the USB armory the ideal platform for all kinds of personal security applications.